Time-Optimal Control for High-Order Chain-of-Integrators Systems with Full State Constraints and Arbitrary Terminal States (Extended Version): Manifold-Intercept Method

-Theorems \ref{thm:TheFirstBracket} and \ref{thm:TangentMarkerBracket_MIM} indicate that signs of elements of an augmented switching law with a length of $N$ is determined by the sign of the last element in MIM, which also reduces the possible signs of all elements from $2^N$ to $2$.
-Furthermore, augmented switching laws can be enumerated fully, as reasoned in Section \ref{subsec:FullEnumerationASL}.
+Theorems \ref{thm:TheFirstBracket} and \ref{thm:TangentMarkerBracket_MIM} indicate that signs of elements of an augmented switching law of length $N$ are determined by the sign of the last element, which also reduces the possible signs of all elements from $2^N$ to $2$.
+Then, augmented switching laws can be enumerated fully, as reasoned in Section \ref{subsec:FullEnumerationASL}.